MafiaCoconut/Monstrino/monstrino-docs/docs/architecture/00-overview.md

 Each service has its own database or schema.
 Cross-domain access always goes through the owning service's API.
 There are no shared databases between services.

 **Ingestion is decoupled from the catalog**
-The pipeline that collects external data writes to parsed tables.
-Import processes normalize that data into the canonical domain model.
-These two stages are separated by design to allow independent failure, retry, and evolution.
+The pipeline that collects external data produces explicit lifecycle objects — `source_discovered_entry`, `source_payload_snapshot`, and `ingest_item`.
+The enrichment stage processes `ingest_item` work units and writes the final result to `ingest_item.enriched_payload`.
+The `catalog-importer` then reads `enriched_payload` and normalizes it into the canonical domain model.
+These stages are separated by design to allow independent failure, retry, and evolution.

 **AI is a quality layer, not a system dependency**
 LLM-based enrichment runs as an optional quality step.
 If `ai-orchestrator` is unavailable, ingestion and the catalog API continue unaffected.